codeworth-gh/KLO/Ill-Worker-Rights/languages/he-IL/space.md

 # HealthRelatedRights/Duties/medicalStatementForDependency
 medicalStatementForDependency
-Employer mnay require a medical statement declaring that the ill is dependent on others for basic actions
+Employer may require a medical statement declaring that the ill is dependent on others for basic actions

 # HealthRelatedRights/Duties/sickSpouseStatement
 sickSpouseStatement